DALL-E/Every illustration.

 But they could do a similar fudge here, with the agreement of Mauritius.

-David Carson 16 days ago
+David Carson about 1 month ago

 @gareth_9984 it will indeed be interesting to see whether Mauritius feel it's worth the hassle/money.
 There are certainly countries that find selling domain name to be lucrative and worthwhile, but their economies are all MUCH smaller than that of Mauritius. .io domains are definitely not going to be a situation like the sale of .tv domains being a major portion of Tuvalu's economy.

-Barry Garner 23 days ago
+Barry Garner about 1 month ago

 Hey Gareth!
 You’ve raised an interesting point about the potential impact on .io domains..
 While the idea that the transfer of sovereignty might lead to its termination is speculative, it's certainly plausible for sure.
 The Internet Assigned Numbers Authority (IANA), which oversees domain names, typically relies on ISO country codes for managing ccTLDs (as you know), so If the British Indian Ocean Territory ceases to exist, it’s possible that the "IO" country code could be revoked.
 That said, IANA hasn’t officially confirmed anything yet, so the fate of .io remains uncertain.
 We’ve seen domains like .su (Soviet Union) stick around long after their countries disappeared, so there’s some precedent for flexibility here.